 Instructions

-• In a large skillet or shallow Dutch oven, brown the ground beef on medium heat.
+- In a large skillet or shallow Dutch oven, brown the ground beef on medium heat.
 Add the chopped onion and minced garlic and cook until tender.
 If necessary, drain off any excess grease.
+This recipe works really well for using with ground venison (deer or elk).
+Simply substitute equal amounts of venison for the ground beef.
+If the ground venison is especially lean, you may need to add a few tablespoons of olive oil while browning.

 No minced garlic mentioned in ingredients but mentioned in directions.
 Calls for 1 1/2 cups cups of water in ingredients but 1 cup in directions.
 Extremely frustrating for someone new to cooking.